-3.3 Can I use straight vegetable oil (SVO) or used cooking oil (UCO) to produce biodiesel?
+3.3 Using straight vegetable oil (SVO) or used cooking oil (UCO) to produce biodiesel

-If we suspect, either through lack of supporting evidence, or due to other information, that your product doesn’t meet the biodiesel specification, we may take representative samples for testing (see regulations 10 and 11 of Biofuels and Other Fuel Substitutes (Payment of Excise Duties, etc) Regulations 2004).
+If we suspect, either through lack of supporting evidence, or due to other information, that your product does not meet the biodiesel specification, we may take representative samples for testing (see regulations 10 and 11 of Biofuels and Other Fuel Substitutes (for example, Payment of Excise Duties, etc) Regulations 2004).
 Producers should provide evidence by having their fuel regularly tested against all aspects of the specification.
-(See paragraph 2.1.)
+Read paragraph 2.1 for more information.

 Important: The following paragraph has the force of law

 Under the powers given by Regulation 6 of the Revenue Traders (Accounts and Records) Regulations 1992 HMRC requires that details of recipes used to produce biodiesel are kept and preserved for 6 years.
 This requirement also applies to supporting documents showing that the recipe is followed for each batch produced and to the preservation of any test results linked to particular batches.

-If your production method includes the use of additives with SVO and/or UCO you should be aware that there are restrictions on the use of ‘tied’ oils, which are relieved of duty except when used as motor fuels.
-You can find more information on tied oils in Notice 184A Mineral (hydrocarbon) oil put to certain use: Excise Duty relief.
+If your production method includes the use of additives with either SVO or UCO (or both) you should be aware that there are restrictions on the use of ‘tied’ oils, which are relieved of duty except when used as motor fuels.
+You can find more information on tied oils in Notice 184A Mineral (hydrocarbon) oil put to certain use: excise duty relief.
 Marked or rebated fuels (such as red diesel and kerosene) must not be used as road fuel or as additives in road fuel.
 More information can be found in Notice 192: Registered Dealers in Controlled Oils.

 If you need further advice you should contact the Excise enquiries helpline.